Annual Notification and Compliance

 Student Well-Being provides education on a variety of wellness issues, including alcohol and other drugs.
 Services include:

-• Cessation Coaching and NRT (Nicotine replacement Therapy): Provides one-on-one nicotine cessation coaching, a personalized quit plan, and over the counter NRT in the form of lozenges, patches, and gum, free of charge regardless of benefits status.
+• Cessation Coaching and NRT (Nicotine Replacement Therapy): Provides one-on-one nicotine cessation coaching, a personalized quit plan, and over the counter NRT in the form of lozenges, patches, and gum, free of charge regardless of benefits status.

 Crisis Text Line: Text HOME to 741741 from anywhere in the United States, anytime.
 Crisis Text Line is here for any crisis.
 A live, trained Crisis Counselor receives the text and responds, all from their secure online platform.
 This service is not for medical emergencies.